By Carol Stiffler

 The group is working to raise money for college, vehicles, vehicle repairs, lawn mower Victa parts, hunting and fishing equipment, and other sports equipment – “just so if the situation presents itself, we’ll have the money,” he said.

-They currently have about a dozen clients, but they’re hoping to attract as many as 40 Newberry customers to serve this summer.
+They currently have about a dozen clients for their lawn care company, but they’re hoping to attract as many as 40 Newberry customers to serve this summer.
 Johnny takes customer calls right on his cell phone – 906-287-0685 – and says they’ll be raking until sometime in June, when lawns need their first cuttings.

 “We strive for the best we can do to make sure customers are satisfied and happy with their lawns,” Johnny said.
 “Especially since that’s one of the only things people can control in these uncertain times.”